TextCorpusLabs/building-blocks/docs/jsonl_to_csv.md

 3. [Convert](../code/jsonl_to_csv.py) the `JSONL` file into a `CSV` file.
    * The `-in`/`-out` parameters control the source and destination file.
      If the output folder does not exist it is created.
-   * The `e` parameter is used to select the elements to extract.
+   * The `-e` parameter is used to select the elements to extract.
      It is a csv list.
      `List`s will be converted to by concating the values together with a space.
    * The optional `-spc` parameter allows for tuning on multi core machines.